SoftUni-Internal/interactive-content/EN/02-More-OOP-Concepts/06-Homework.md

 You need to make as many traffic lights as there are signals in the input.

-On the second line, you will receive the **n** number of times you need to change each traffic light's signal.
+On the second line, you will receive the **n** - the number of times you need to change each traffic light's signal.

 ## Output
 Your output should consist of **n** number of lines, including **each** updated traffic light's signal.